neo-ngd/seraph-id-chrome-extension/chrome-extention/README.md

 # Description

-This is the chrome extention to interact with Seraph ID on the NEO blockchain.
+This is the chrome extension to interact with Seraph ID on the NEO blockchain.

 Visit the [Seraph ID](http://www.seraphid.io/) official web page to learn more about self-sovereign identity!